PostgreSQL How-Tos

 Connect to PostgreSQL database clusters from the command line or other applications.

-Import an existing PostgreSQL database into DigitalOcean Managed Databases.
+Import an existing PostgreSQL database into a DigitalOcean Managed Databases cluster.

 Add additional security to a PostgreSQL managed database cluster by restricting incoming connections and increasing the SSL mode verification level.